 With a heavy heart, I’m writing this tribute to one of my business heroes: Mark Yarnell.
 Mark recently passed away (March 2015).
 He was just 65 years old.

-Although I’ve never met Mark in real life, he really impacted my life in a big way: a positive way.
+Although I’ve never met Mark in real life, he really impacted my life and business in a big way: a positive way.
 I have considered Mark my greatest business mentor for over a decade now.
-I’ve never been part of his team, or met him in real life, but his philosophies and teachings have changed the way I think about entrepreneurship and network marketing.
+I’ve never been part of his team, or met him in real life, or worked with him, but his philosophies and teachings have changed the way I think about entrepreneurship and network marketing.

 Here are a few of Mark’s accolades:

 - Member in the Network Marketing Hall of Fame

 - $30 million plus earner in the industry